Getting to the Lido

 Getting around on the Lido

 If you're staying in or near the center of the Lido, you won't need to worry much about local transportation once you've checked into your hotel: You can simply walk or bike to shopping, restaurants, and the Lido S.M.E. waterbus station.
-Still, the Lido does have a number of local bus routes (see timetable in PDF format), and taxis are available in front of the boat station.
+Still, the Lido does have a number of local bus routes, and taxis are available in front of the boat station.

 For getting around on foot, we recommend carrying a map.
 Your hotel will give you a free tourist map that covers the local high points, but if you want something fancier, buy a high-quality map of Venice that includes the Lido and other islands of the Lagoon.
 We recommend the Istituto Geografico DeAgostini's Pianta di Città Venezia (1:4500) or Touring Editore's Venezia 1:5000 Pianta della Città.
 Both maps are water-resistant, so you can use them in the rain.